 During these many years we have perfected our skills to form the thinnest walled materials to the highest precision.

 The main power of the EV motorsports are drawn from the battery packs.
 During the races and accelerations there is a very high power demand from the battery cells.
-During this, the temperature of the cells increases consistently during which the power output can decrease or the cells could degrade.
+At this time, the temperature of the cells increases consistently during which the power output can decrease or the cells could degrade.

 If the temperature is not kept to the optimum operating temperature, the power output would be limited reducing the overall performance of the car.